 Set your savings income against the remainder of the band and a further tax-free £1,000/£500 of personal savings allowance.
 If all your savings income falls within this, you have no tax to pay on it.
 If your savings income exceeds what's left, only the amount within the band is tax-free, with any excess interest being taxable.

 Dividend income and dividends allowance

-In 2015 dividend income carried a 10% tax credit, so, basic-rate taxpayers effectively paid no tax, higher-rate taxpayers paid tax at and effective rate of 25% and additional rate taxpayers paid tax at just over 36%.
+In 2015, dividend income carried a 10% tax credit, so basic-rate taxpayers effectively paid no tax, higher-rate taxpayers paid tax at an effective rate of 25% and additional-rate taxpayers paid tax at just over 36%.

 Non-savings income is normally allocated against your tax bands before savings, dividends and capital gains, so to find out at what rate interest on your savings is taxed, you must add this to your other taxable income.